-If you are single you are classed as a pensioner once you have reached the qualifying age for Pension Credit*.
+If you are single you are classed as a pensioner once you have reached your 66th Birthday.

-If you are part of a couple**, you are classed as a pensioner if you have both reached the qualifying age for Pension Credit*.
+If you are part of a couple**, you are classed as a pensioner if you have both reached your 66th Birthday.

-If you are part of a couple and only one of you have reached the qualifying age for Pension Credit in most cases this will mean you may need to claim Universal Credit.
-However, couples who are already claiming Housing Benefit or Pension Credit as at 14/05/2019, may be able to stay on Housing Benefit and Pension Credit, and in some cases may be able to make a new claim for Housing Benefit or Pension Credit.
+If you are part of a couple and only one of you have reached your 66th Birthday, in most cases this will mean you may need to claim Universal Credit.
+However, couples who were already claiming Housing Benefit or Pension Credit as at 14/05/2019, may be able to stay on Housing Benefit and Pension Credit, and in certain, specific cases may be able to make a new claim for Housing Benefit or Pension Credit.

 **You are part of a couple if you live with your partner.
 A partner is someone you are married to or have a civil partnership with, or a person you live with as if you were their husband, wife or civil partner.